coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 Moderate transmutation; CL 10th; Craft Wondrous Item, *haste;* Price 12,000 gp;Weight 1 lb.

-**Boots of Striding and Springing:** These boots increase the wearer's base land speed by 10 feet.
+**Boots of Striding and Springing:** These boots increase the wearer’s base land speed by 10 feet.
 In addition to this striding ability (considered an enhancement bonus), these boots allow the wearer to make great leaps.
 She can jump with a +5 competence bonus on Jump checks.